Wisconsin Coverdell Stroke Program: BE FAST

 - World Stroke Organization

-- Video: What Happens in the Ambulance During a Stroke?
+- CDC video: What Happens in the Ambulance During a Stroke?